HMS Minerva (1780): French Revolutionary Wars

 Minerva returned to Britain and was paid off in April 1794.
 In July 1795, Captain Thomas Peyton recommissioned her for service in Strachan's squadron, which was attached to the main British fleet.

-In September 1796 Gilbert Elliot, the British viceroy of the Anglo-Corsican Kingdom, decided that it was necessary to clear out Capraja, which belonged to the Genoese and which served as a base for privateers.
+In September 1796, Gilbert Elliot, the British viceroy of the Anglo-Corsican Kingdom, decided that it was necessary to clear out Capraia, which belonged to the Genoese and which served as a base for privateers.
 He sent Lord Nelson in Captain, together with Gorgon, ], the cutter Rose, and troops of the 51st Regiment of Foot to accomplish this task in September.
 On their way, Minerva joined them.
 The troops landed on 18 September and the island surrendered immediately.
-On 27 September, Minerva was in company with the hired armed cutter Lady Jane when they captured two Spanish vessels, the Santa Francisco Xavier and the Nostra Senora de la Miserecordia.
+On 27 September, Minerva was in company with the hired armed cutter Lady Jane when they captured two Spanish vessels, the Santa Francisco Xavier and the Nuestra Señora de la Misericordia.

 On 13 November 1796, Minerva and Melampus, encountered the French corvette Etonnant off Barfleur and drove her ashore.
 Etonnant carried eighteen 18-pounders and was a new vessel on her first cruise.
 She was carrying naval and military stores from Havre to Brest.

 On 19 April 1797, the hired armed cutter Grand Falconner with Diamond, Minerva, Cynthia and Camilla in company, captured the American ship Favourite.
 Later that month, Diamond and Minerva grounded near Cape Barfleur and both had to be docked for repairs when they returned to port.